-This Use Case focuses on a specific type of diagnostic error: one that occurs when a subtle clinical finding or symptom goes unrecognized or is misinterpreted, leading to a diagnostic error.
+This use case focuses on a specific type of diagnostic error: one that occurs when a subtle clinical finding or symptom goes unrecognized or is misinterpreted, leading to a diagnostic error.
 "Subtle" refers to the concept that the finding or symptom is not clinically obvious or "classic" as it would appear in a medical textbook.
+Although the symptoms themselves may not be subtle, their association with the diagnosis may be considered that way.
 Subtle findings can lead to misdiagnosis when, for example, a rare, serious illness may have similar symptoms to a more common illness and the subtle difference in symptoms or clinical examination findings goes unnoticed or is misinterpreted by the clinician.
 This is considered a cognitive error, which is a type of error that is made unconsciously.

-To illustrate, aortic dissection is a rare but deadly vascular condition with an incidence rate of 5-30 per 1,000,000 per year.
+To illustrate, aortic dissection is a rare but deadly vascular condition with an incidence rate of 5-30 per 1,000,000 people per year.
 It is a diagnosis that may be missed because it is uncommon, a challenge to diagnose at the bedside, and individuals with this condition often do not present with a uniform set of symptoms.
 Alternatively, a patient may have a relatively common condition, such as a stroke, but have uncommon or subtle symptoms that mimic other common conditions, such as benign positional vertigo.
 In both examples, clinicians can miss subtleties in the patient presentation that would enable them to accurately diagnose and treat the patient.